-5.17 Correctness of the Quality and Quantity
+6.17 Correctness of the Quality and Quantity

-On receipt at the consignees premises, the stores are checked for ascertaining the correctness of quantity, quality and documents.
+On receipt at the consignee's premises, the stores are checked for ascertaining the correctness of quantity, quality and documents.
 In case the stores are found deficient in any way, the consignee has the right to reject the stores even if these were inspected and cleared by the inspector.

-5.18 Failure to deliver within the DP
+6.18 Failure to deliver within the delivery date